What is Employee Stock Purchase Plan (ESPP)?

 ESPP look-back provision

-Some Employee Stock Purchase Plans offer a look-back provision that will allow you to purchase the shares at a discount from the lowest of the beginning and ending price of the offering period.
+Some employee stock purchase plans offer a look-back provision allowing you to purchase the shares at a discount from the lowest of the beginning and ending prices of the offering period.

 Employee Stock Purchase Plan Example

-Let’s assume that on January 2nd, your company stock traded at $100 per share.
-The stock price had a nice run and ended the six month period on June 30 at 120.
+Let’s assume that on January 2, your company stock traded at $100 per share.
+The stock price had a nice run and ended the six-month period on June 30 at 120.
 Your ESPP will allow you to buy the stock at 15% of the lowest price, which is $00.
 You will end up paying $85 for a stock worth $120.

-The price discount is what makes the ESPP attractive to employees of high growth companies.
-By acquiring your company stock at a discount, the ESPP lowers your investment risk, provides you a buffer from future price declines, and sets a more significant upside if the price goes up further.
+The price discount makes the ESPP attractive to employees of high-growth companies.
+By acquiring your company stock at a discount, the ESPP lowers your investment risk, provides a buffer from future price declines, and sets a more significant upside if the price goes up further.

 When to sell ESPP stock?